danlourenco/moma-2025/README.md

-# MoMA 2025 - Museum Platform as a Service
+# MoMA (Museum of Munchkin Art) - Museum Platform as a Service

 > **AI-powered art gallery platform for families and creators**